 No, only nursing prerequisite courses must be completed which include specific courses in general education categories three, four, six, seven, nine and ten.
 The remaining general education requirements must be completed by graduation.

-Yes, students may repeat three required prerequisite courses and two of those courses can be from the required science prerequisites.
-No required prerequisite courses can be repeated more than once.
-In computation of the GPA for nursing required perequisite courses, only one retake grade will be calculated.
+Yes, students may repeat three required prerequisite courses.
+No required prerequisite courses may be repeated more than once.
+In computation of the GPA for nursing required prerequisite courses, up to three retake grades will be calculated.
 We strongly suggest that you meet with the Health and Human Services Academic Advisor to discuss repeats prior to taking them.
 You may schedule an appointment by emailing email@example.com for more information.

 References or volunteer experiences are not needed.
 Students do not receive “extra points” for their references or volunteer experiences; however, having volunteer experience may provide you with information to draw upon in the interview and /or clinical situations.